 Haven Life offers an accelerated death benefit rider with its term policies that provides 75% of the face value (up to $250,000) if the insured becomes terminally ill and is expected to pass away within 12 months.
 This is paid in a lump sum.
 In addition to this rider, Haven has reimagined living benefits with the Haven Life Plus rider, a suite of tools that provide a free online will, a subscription to a fitness app, discounts at MinuteClinic, and more, although it is not available in all states.

 Haven is a new player in the insurance industry, but it has expanded to offer term policies in 42 states since it was founded in 2014.
-It’s backed and owned by MassMutual and has an A++ financial strength rating with AM Best.
-Quotes for a 20-year, $250,000 policy are affordable, especially for younger folks.
-Haven Life estimates that a 35-year-old female nonsmoker would pay between $15 and $26 per month, and a 50-year-old male nonsmoker would pay between $56 and $89.
+As of July 1, 2021, Haven Life's policies are being underwritten by C.M.
+Life, a subsidiary of MassMutual which has an A++ financial strength rating with AM Best.
+Quotes for a 20-year, $500,000 policy are affordable, especially for younger folks.
+Haven Life estimates that a 35-year-old female nonsmoker would pay around $17.50 per month, and a 45-year-old male nonsmoker would pay around $42.45 per month.

 One of the best parts about using Haven is that it’s quick and easy to get coverage online without a medical exam.
 It’s also possible to talk to an agent or use their online chat for support.